Separation Anxiety: Causes, Symptoms & Cure

 How to Prepare a Baby for Separation

 It is recommended to help your child learn the basics of how to feel safe even when you are away.
 Doing this early will simplify the task of coping with separation anxiety.

 1. Choose a Person They Will Be With When You’re Away

-Select someone whom the baby feels comfortable with in his usual activities.
-Let them change his/her diaper, make them take a bath with the baby, and let them take walks or play together.
-It is a start of making your child comfortable with someone other than you so that there is a backup.
+Select someone with whom the baby feels comfortable while carrying on his usual activities.
+Let them change his/her diaper, make them bathe the baby, and let them take walks or play together.
+This way you can make your child comfortable with someone other than you so that there is a backup.
 This way, they get to realise that it is vital for them to be with other people too.